Damiedy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 17.
 I hate bins - Display all the lines in the file /etc/passwd that do not contain the pattern “bin” Task 18.
 Letters only please - Display all lines of the file /etc/ssh/sshd_config starting with a letter Task 19.
 A to Z - Replace all characters A and c from input to Z and e respectively Task 20.
-Without C, you would live in hiago - script that removes all letters c and C from inpu
+Without C, you would live in hiago - script that removes all letters c and C from input Task 21. esreveR - script that reverse its input